Skip Navigation

 Besides work

 “During the warmer months, I have a large flower garden, including perennial succulents, which are interesting because of their shape and novelty.”
-Additionally, Eileen and her husband like to travel, especially to the islands of Hawaii.
+Additionally, Eileen and her family like to travel, especially to the islands of Hawaii.

 Affiliations